neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

       different parts of a web page
 - [ ] `Readability`: It's easier for other developers to understand your code.
 And also for yourself in the future!

+## Personal Website - Project Setup

+Setup a local and a remote repository with the students.
+Make sure that everybody is ready to start with the project.
+When a student is finished with the setup they can start with the challenges.

+- [ ] let them create a local git repository named "personal-website"
+- [ ] let them create a initial commit with an empty HTML file, named index.html
+- [ ] let them create a remote repository on GitHub and connect your local repository
+- [ ] let them push the first commit to the remote repository

 ---